Love Island 2020 cast – meet the full line-up of singletons looking for love

 Instagram: @evegale

-Eve was one of many first bombshells to enter the villa, strutting onto the present with an identical twin Jess.
-Nonetheless, the sisters had been quickly cut up aside when Eve was dumped from the island following per week one recoupling.
+Eve was one of many first bombshells to enter the villa, strutting onto the present with similar twin Jess.
+Nonetheless, the sisters have been quickly cut up aside when Eve was dumped from the island following per week one recoupling.

 Learn extra about Eve right here.